ZMQD/YouTube-Video-Downloader/README.md

 ## Installation
 1. Clone this repository: `https://github.com/ZMQD/YouTube-Video-Downloader.git`
 2. Navigate to the project directory: `cd YouTube-Video-Downloader`
-3. Install the required packages: `pip install -r requirements.txt` If you are facing an error try `pip install pytube tkinter moviepy`
+3. Install the required packages: `pip install -r requirements.txt` If you are facing an error try `pip install pytube moviepy tkinter`

 You can specify the directory where you want to store mp4.